xamarin/xamarin-macios/docs/website/mmp-errors.md

 The App Store now rejects applications which contain libraries and frameworks which contain 32-bit variants.
 The library was stripped of unused archtectures when copied into the final application bundle.

-This is in general safe, and will reduce application size as an added benefit, but may break existing codesigning signatures if it was already signed.
+This is in general safe, and will reduce application bundle size as an added benefit.
+However, any bundled framework that is code signed will have its signature invalidated (and resigned later if the application is signed).

 Consider using `lipo` to remove the unnecessary archtectures permanently from the source library.
 If the application is not being published to the App Store, this removal can be disabled by passing --optimize=-trim-architectures as Additional MMP Arguments.